particle-iot/docs/src/content/getting-started/logic-ledger/logic.md

 }
 ```

-### Particle Logic Core API
+### Particle Logic core API

-To use the Particle Logic Core API this line is added automatically when using a template:
+To use the Particle Logic core API this line is added automatically when using a template:

 ```js
 import Particle from 'particle:core';